nehapereira/Leasing-Dashboard-in-Power-BI/README.md

 # Leasing-Dashboard-in-Power-BI

 ## Dataset: On data.world.
-Will put the file in the repository.
 The second table was made so I can learn Excel and Data Modeling in Power BI.
+(Will put the file in the repository.)

 ## Problem Statement